chandranshuanalyst/Google_ADK_FraudRiskToyAgent/README.md

 - Missing `GOOGLE_API_KEY`: set this environment variable or add it into a `.env` file before running an example.
 - Dependency issues: ensure you installed `requirements.txt` with the correct Python version.

-**Next steps**
-- I can expand sections with example outputs, or add step-by-step screenshots.
-Tell me if you want more detail added.

 **License & Contribution**
 Feel free to use or adapt these examples.
 If you want help turning one example into a small app, I can help.